feathersjs-ecosystem/feathers-swagger/README.md

 ## Migration

-Version X.X.X introduces some breaking changes to previous 0.7.x versions.
+Version 1.0.0 introduces some breaking changes to previous 0.7.x versions.
 These changes and ways to migrate to the new release will be described here.

 ### Introduction of specs option